-WHEREFORE, Mr. Kernan requests that the Arbitrator:
+WHEREFORE, Ms. Nguyen requests that this Arbitrator:

-- 1. Declare that his ISA is unlawful and unenforceable pursuant to Cal.
+- 1. Declare that her ISA is unlawful and unenforceable pursuant to Cal.
 Educ.
 Code §§ 94902(b), 94886, and 94943. - 2.
-Declare that Respondents conducted business as a private postsecondary educational institution in California without obtaining approval to operate, in violation of Cal.
+Declare that Lambda conducted business as a private postsecondary educational institution in California without obtaining approval to operate, in violation of Cal.
 Educ.
 Code § 94886 and the UCL. - 3.
-Declare that Respondents knowingly operated a private postsecondary institution without approval to operate, in violation of Cal.
+Declare that Lambda knowingly operated a private postsecondary institution without approval to operate, in violation of Cal.
 Educ.
 Code § 94943 and the UCL. - 4.
-Declare that Mr. Kernan never lawfully enrolled with Lambda because Lambda did not comply with Cal.
+Declare that Ms. Nguyen never lawfully enrolled with Lambda because Lambda did not comply with Cal.
 Educ.
 Code § 94902(a). - 5.
-Declare that Respondents' job placement rate representations at the time Mr. Kernan enrolled were fraudulent and misleading, in violation of the UCL, FAL, and CLRA.
+Declare that Lambda's job placement rate representations at the time Ms. Nguyen enrolled were fraudulent and misleading, in violation of the UCL, FAL, and CLRA. - 6.
+Declare that Lambda's representation that it only gets paid after students get paid was and continues to be fraudulent and misleading, in violation of the UCL, FAL, and CLRA.

-- 6. Declare that Respondents' representation that Lambda only gets paid after students get paid was fraudulent and misleading, in violation of the UCL, FAL, and CLRA. - 7.
-Order Respondents to cancel Mr. Kernan's ISA and refund him for all payments he has made, or, if Lambda is not the current owner of Mr. Kernan's ISA, order the current owner to cancel his ISA and refund him for all payments he has made. - 8.
-Enjoin Respondents from ever collecting on Mr. Kernan's ISA or, if Lambda is not the current owner of his ISA, enjoin the current owner from ever collecting on Mr. Kernan's ISA. - 9.
-Order Respondents to pay reasonable attorneys' fees and costs. - 10.
-Award damages to Mr. Kernan in an amount to be determined, including punitive damages pursuant to Cal.
+7. Order Lambda to cancel Ms. Nguyen's ISA and refund her for all payments she has made, or, if Lambda is not the current owner of Ms. Nguyen's has made.

+ISA, order the current owner to cancel her ISA and refund her for all payments she is not the current owner of Ms. Nguyen's ISA, enjoin the current owner from ever collecting on Ms. Nguyen's ISA.

+8. Enjoin Lambda from ever collecting on Ms. Nguyen's ISA or, if Lambda

+9. Order Lambda to pay reasonable attorneys' fees and costs pursuant to including punitive damages pursuant to Cal.
 Civ.
-Code § 3294(a). - 11.
+Code § 3294(a).

+Cal.
+Civ.
+Code § 1780(e).

+10. Award damages to Ms. Nguyen in an amount to be determined,

 For all such further relief as the Arbitrator deems just and proper.

-Dated: September 8, 2022
+11.

+Dated: May 13, 2021

-Respectfully submitted,
+Respectfully Submitted,

-/s/ Samuel J. Buffone Jr.
+/s/ Alexander S. Elson